simonmicroshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 #### What does the Device Cluster process look like?

 Data from your sensors is sent via "Lora" signal to your LoRaWAN gateway.
-The gateways sends the data via WiFi or cellular signal to its corresponding network then to the Microshare network under the source recType name.
-The device cluster program takes the data from the source recType, and pushes it into the Microshare data lake under the target recType name.
+The gateways sends the data via WiFi or cellular signal to its corresponding network then to the Microshare® network under the source recType name.
+The device cluster program takes the data from the source recType, and pushes it into the Microshare® data lake under the target recType name.
 From there, the data goes through the decoding function corresponding to the type of your device.
-After, the program POSTs your data in a digestible format to the Microshare API so that it can be represented on your dashboard or app.
+After, the program POSTs your data in a digestible format to the Microshare® API so that it can be represented on your dashboard or app.

 ## 2. Creating a Device Cluster
 ---------------------------------------
-A device cluster can be either created by using [The Deploy- M App](/docs/2/installer/deploy-m/download-the-app/), or on the computer by following this tutorial.
+A device cluster can be created on a computer by following this tutorial.

 Head over to the [dapp.microshare.io](https://dapp.microshare.io/) developer page and login.
 If you do not already have a login in, [you can create one here](/docs/2/general-user/quick-start/create-an-account/).
 Navigate over to the Manage tab in top right-hand corner.
 Then, click the devices tab on the left-hand side.